DIY: Shirred Crop Top with Tie Straps

 Find the steps outlined below in both written and video format!

-- Approximately 75cm-1m of fabric depending on your height.
+- Approximately 75cm-1m of fabric off the roll depending on your height.

 - Matching Thread

 - Shirring Thread

 - Fabric Chalk (or equivalent to mark sewing lines)

 - Clean paint brush (or something long thin like a pencil, chopstick, etc)